The best noise-cancelling earbuds 2023: top ANC earphones for all budgets

 The AirPods Pro 2 might not be as accomplished as the Bose QuietComfort Earbuds 2 at the top of our list in terms of ANC, but they're not far off.
 We found the noise-cancelling to be so good in the Pro 2 buds it was almost eerie.
 As with other ANC buds, there's a transparency mode on offer for conversations, and that's now been upgraded so it adapts to your conversations, making them sound more natural.
 Features-wise, these buds have a lot to offer, but you'll get the most from them – like 'Find My' features – if you have an iPhone.

 During our testing, we found the audio performance to be stunning, offering up a rich sound regardless of genre and a wide and expansive soundstage, which is thanks to new drivers and amplifiers.
-One of the key features here is the ability to set up Personalized Spatial Audio, where a scan of your face and ears will be able to re-calibrate the sound performance of the AirPods Pro 2.
+Personalized Spatial Audio is a bonus here, where a scan of your face and ears can be used to re-calibrate the sound performance of the AirPods Pro 2.

 Design-wise, they look similar to the Pro model that came before them.
 Expect the clean lines and solid build quality Apple is famous for, and slightly smaller stems that protrude from your ears.
 We enjoyed wearing them and liked the addition from volume control in the stems.

-As always with Apple products, the AirPods Pro 2 are best suited to those with an iPhone and a big budget.
-If that's you, these are among the most impressive noise-cancelling earbuds you can buy today and are well worth the higher than average price tag.
+Of course, the AirPods Pro 2 work best with an iPhone at least, and even more Apple gear ideally.
+If that's you, these are among the most impressive noise-cancelling earbuds you can buy today and are well worth the price tag – especially because much of the competition has become more expensive than these.
+Grab them on their semi-regular discounts to under $199/£199 and they're a bargain.

 Read our full Apple AirPods Pro 2 review